NatCatAnalystRandle/NatCatAnalystRandle.github.io/about.md

 The research used finite-element modeling to investigate wave propagation, band-gap behavior, and vibration attenuation across alternative vibroflot geometries.

-This work contributed to a peer-reviewed publication in *Discover Civil Engineering*.

 ---

 ## Professional Interests